 Dr. Wendy Carter-Veale has a passion for helping people succeed.
 Dr. Carter-Veale has obtained masters degrees from Stanford University and Carnegie Mellon University and a M.S. and Ph.D. from University of Wisconsin-Madison.

 Research and her own educational trials showed Dr. Carter-Veale that 50% of all students drop out of graduate school and 17% drop out during the thesis and the dissertation phase.
 In response to this startling statistic, she developed an interactive thesis dissertation help motivation tutorial product designed to alleviate the high attrition rate among graduate students.
 She also developed a powerful presentation that not only motivates and encourages students, but also gives them workable solutions to their own educational crises.
-Her company TA-DA Thesis and Dissertation Accomplished was designed to help graduate students demystify the maze of higher education.
+Her companies and websites TA-DA Thesis and Dissertation Accomplished and PhDCompletion.com was designed to help graduate students demystify the maze of higher education.

 Currently, Dr. Carter-Veale shares her expertise with graduate students at the University of Maryland Baltimore County (UMBC) as the program coordinator of the PROMISE program and the PhD Completion Project, co-founder of the Dissertation House and the on-campus dissertation coach.
 In addition, Dr. Carter successfully manages many other roles – parent, educator, business owner and motivational speaker.
 Her daughter graduated cum laude from Howard University.
 Dr. Carter continues to be an inspiration and invaluable resource to students and educators throughout the country.